-If you started taking opioids to relieve chronic pain, you can be sure that Dr. Dharma can help you find alternative treatments.
+If you started taking opioids to relieve chronic pain, you can be sure that Dr. Dharma and Dr. Ramirez can help you find alternative treatments.
 Studies show that a variety of therapies can effectively relieve pain.
 For example, acupuncture and massage therapy — which are both available at Southwest Family Medicine Associates — relieve pain caused by health conditions such as back pain and osteoarthritis.

 Don’t wait to call or schedule an appointment online.